hmxmilohax/rb3-pc/_english/customconfiguration.md

 ## Creating a Custom Configuration

-If you don't have a Custom Configuration yet, **right click on Rock Band 3** in RPCS3, then click on “**Create Custom Configuration From Default Settings**”.
+If you don't have a Custom Configuration yet, **right click on Rock Band 3** in RPCS3, then click on "**Create Custom Configuration From Default Settings**".
 ![A screenshot of RPCS3's right click menu, showing "Create Custom Configuration From Default Settings" highlighted](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/rpcs3customconfig.png "Create Custom Configuration From Default Settings")

 ## Changing a Custom Configuration

-If you're editing a Custom Configuration, **right click on Rock Band 3** in RPCS3, then click on “**Change Custom Configuration**”.
+If you're editing a Custom Configuration, **right click on Rock Band 3** in RPCS3, then click on "**Change Custom Configuration**".
 ![A screenshot of RPCS3's right click menu, showing "Change Custom Configuration" highlighted](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/rpcs3customconfigchange.png "Create Custom Configuration From Default Settings")

 This may seem overwhelming because of the sheer number of options, but I have color-coded the settings that require adjustment.
 Anything not colored should be left alone.